kimjaspersebastian03/WestpacKiwiSaverCalculator/Readme.txt

 RUNNING THE TEST:
 a.
 Create a copy of the project on your local
 b.
 Open the project to an IDE (IntelliJ or Eclipse)
 c.
-Find the testng.xml file and run it
+Find the testng.xml file, right click and run it or on the command prompt type in mvn clean install

 COVERAGE:
 There is only one case covered on this test due to time constraint, please see below for the set of answers used on this test: